What Makes for a Good Stereoscopic Image?

 With rapid advancements in virtual reality (VR) headsets, effectively measuring stereoscopic quality of experience (SQoE) has become essential for delivering immersive and comfortable 3D experiences.
 However, most existing stereo metrics focus on isolated aspects of the viewing experience such as visual discomfort or image quality, and have traditionally faced data limitations.
 To address these gaps, we present SCOPE (Stereoscopic COntent Preference Evaluation), a new dataset comprised of real and synthetic stereoscopic images featuring a wide range of common perceptual distortions and artifacts.
 The dataset is labeled with preference annotations collected on a VR headset, with our findings indicating a notable degree of consistency in user preferences across different headsets.
 Additionally, we present iSQoE, a new model for stereo quality of experience assessment trained on our dataset.
 We show that iSQoE aligns better with human preferences than existing methods when comparing mono-to-stereo conversion methods.

-Accommodating human preferences is essential for creating aligned LLM agents that deliver personalized and effective interactions.
-Recent work has shown the potential for LLMs acting as writing agents to infer a description of user preferences.
-Agent alignment then comes from conditioning on the inferred preference description.
-However, existing methods often produce generic preference descriptions that fail to capture the unique and…
+Accommodating human preferences is essential for creating AI agents that deliver personalized and effective interactions.
+Recent work has shown the potential for LLMs to infer preferences from user interactions, but they often produce broad and generic preferences, failing to capture the unique and individualized nature of human preferences.
+This paper introduces PREDICT, a method designed to enhance the precision and adaptability of inferring…

 We study the problem of stereo singing voice cancellation, a subtask of music source separation, whose goal is to estimate an instrumental background from a stereo mix.
 We explore how to achieve performance similar to large state-of-the-art source separation networks starting from a small, efficient model for real-time speech separation.
 Such a model is useful when memory and compute are limited and singing voice processing has to run with…